 Santa Maria y Santa Marta/St. Mary and St. Martha Lutheran Church situated in the heart of the Mission District in San Francisco has a long and rich history.

 The Church was founded in 1887 and given the name of St. John’s Evangelical Lutheran Church.
 Originally it was a German speaking congregation, affiliated with the Missouri Synod.
-For many years, St. John’s had over 600 members and over 150 children enrolled in the Christian Bay School.
+For many years, St. John’s boasted over 600 members and 150+ children enrolled in the Christian Bay School.

-It was founded by the congregation of St. Paulus Lutheran Church which is still thriving in San Francisco.
-Back then, St. Paulus wanted to form a secondary church in the Mission district since many of their German speaking members lived in the Mission.
+It was founded by the congregation of Saint Paulus Lutheran Church which is still thriving in San Francisco.
+Back then, Saint Paulus wanted to form a secondary church in the Mission district since many of their German speaking members lived in the Mission district.

-The beautiful Church building and structure located at 3134 22 Street was completed in the early 1900’s.
+The beautiful church building and structure located at 3134 22nd Street was completed in the early 1900’s.
 The church was just out of reach of the fire that razed much of the city following the 1906 earthquake.